Abdominoplasty Surgery in Chandigarh

 In a mini tummy tuck, on the other hand, there is no need to reposition the belly button at all.
 It is instead pulled a bit downwards.

-Q: How long does the tummy tuck surgery take?
+Q: How long does the Abdominoplasty surgery take?

 A: A full abdominoplasty takes about 3 to 5 hours depending on the amount of fat and skin to be removed and the amount of muscle repair needed.
 The patient usually needs to spend two nights in the hospital postoperatively.

 Q: What are the preoperative considerations that need to be kept in mind?

 A: In the preoperative period, you should follow the doctor’s instructions regarding medications to be taken for any co-existing illness or any investigations to be done.
 You need to follow the instructions given during Pre-Anaesthesia checkup.
 Other than that you must take light meals and should abstain from alcohol.
 If you are a smoker, it is advisable to quit smoking at least one month prior to surgery and also postoperatively until complete healing has been achieved.
 This is because smoking interferes with the natural wound healing mechanisms of our body.